 If your LinkedIn Profile doesn't display this icon (left) on your Profile's Dashboard, you need to improve it.
 An "All-Star" Profile is a complete Profile that receives 14 times (1,400%) more visibility in search results than one which is not All-Star.

 A solid LinkedIn Profile provides a great foundation for any job search or career.
 Think of it as your personal marketing brochure, larger and more complete than your resume.

-Of course, the opposite is also true.
 Done poorly, your LinkedIn Profile hurts your chances at a job for several reasons:

 So, don't copy your resume into your LinkedIn Profile, and think you will impress anyone.
 You won't!